Foster

 How long will I need to foster the dog(s) for?

 The duration of foster care can range from one day to several weeks.
-Generally, most dogs will find permanent placement within two weeks.
+Generally, most dogs will find permanent placement within two to four weeks.

 What types of dogs need foster homes?